tompave/fun_with_flags/README.md

 true
 ```

-Actor identifiers must be globally unique strings.
+Actor identifiers must be globally unique binaries.
 A common technique to support multiple kinds of actors is to namespace the IDs:

 ```elixir
 defimpl FunWithFlags.Actor, for: MyApp.User do